 If you haven’t done much cardio lately, it’s important to start any HIIT workout for women slowly — even if it’s “just” walking.
 After strolling for 5 minutes to warm up, begin to walk briskly for 20 seconds, walk more slowly for 90 seconds, and repeat the pattern at least four times.
 Finish with a cool-down walk of 2 to 5 minutes.

-Gradually, you can work up to extending the length of the overall walking workout, as well as the resting and intense phases within that workout.
-After doing a 5-minute warm-up stroll, start alternating brisk walking and slower walking, each for 3 minute periods.
+Gradually, you can work up to extending the length of the overall walking workout and the resting and intense phases within that workout.
+After a 5-minute warm-up stroll, start alternating brisk and slower walking, each for 3-minute periods.
 End with a cool-down walk for another 5 minutes.

 >4 WAYS TO MAKE YOUR WALK MORE PRODUCTIVE